Something New Baby Blanket

 Ch 129

-R2 – Ch 3 (counts as stitch), work 63 cdc across the row.
-Once completed, you should have 1 stitch remaining.
-Place 1 dc in the final stitch.
+Row 2 – Ch 3 (counts as a double crochet here and throughout), place 63 cdc across the row.
+At the end of the row, 1 stitch will remain.
+Place 1 dc in the remaining stitch.
 (128)

-For rows 4 through 91, repeat rows 2 and 3 in sequence.
-Row 91 will be a single crochet row.
-Do not finish off – We are going to move on directly to working the border.
+For Rows 4 through 91, repeat rows 2 and 3 in sequence.
+Row 91 will be a repeat of Row 3.

 Free Pattern Crochet Baby Blanket